 - Industry – activity in some industries is determined by the allocated budget (marketing!), and if there are resources left in the last quarter of the year, it might result in new projects and new open roles.
-Loads of businesses also depend on the seasonal holidays and celebrations.
-Again an example from marketing – pre-Christmas time will always be full on and might require new workforce.
+Loads of businesses also depend on seasonal holidays and celebrations.
+Again an example from marketing – pre-Christmas time will always be full-on and might require new workforce.

 Lessons I Learned

 Whatever you are aiming for, whatever your expectations are, it’s always better if you try than wonder whether you should or not.
 Even though you fail (or let’s be more positive – if you don’t succeed), it will be a learning lesson for you.
 You will know where you stand, what your options are, and how to move on from there.